Sir Frank Wilton Baillie

-Sir Frank Wilton Baillie was a financier and industrialist who from 1901 to 1921 had a remarkable career.
+Sir Frank Wilton Baillie was a financier and industrialist who, from 1901 to 1921, had a remarkable career.
 He died in 1921 from the complications of surgery to remove a cancer.

 Sir Frank Wilton Baillie was directly involved in various savings and loan companies and life insurance companies.
 He was managing director of Dominion Securities, then subsequently general manager of Metropolitan Bank (merged with Bank of Nova Scotia - 1902).
 Later he was instrumental in forming many investment firms.

 Baillie moved quickly to start manufacturing.
-He acquired the small Toronto plant of Curtiss Aeroplanes and Motors Limited, and on 26 January signed a contract for a bigger plant.
+The small Curtiss Aeroplanes and Motors Limited factory in Toronto was acquired in December 15, 1916.
+Additional space was rented and manufacturing of the new JN-4 began immediately.
+On January 26, 1917 Canadian Aeroplanes Limited signed a contract with Jackson-Lewis Contractors to built a new and much larger factory.
 To the astonishment of most observers, within ten weeks he had a new, fully equipped factory operating on six acres on Dufferin Street, in Toronto’s west-end industrial district.
-By November aircraft were leaving at a rate of more than 50 a week.
-Valued at nearly 14 million dollars, the aircraft produced were mostly slightly modified Canadian Curtiss JN-4s.
-(The number of JN-4s is estimated at 1,210 complete planes plus parts equal to about 1,600 more; 30 Felixstowe F-5-L flying boats were also built for the American government in 1918–19.)
+By November aircraft were leaving at a rate of more than 50 per week.
+Valued at nearly 14 million dollars, the aircraft produced were primarily Canadian Curtiss JN-4s.
+(The number of JN-4s is estimated at 1,260 complete planes plus parts equal to about 1,600 more; 100 Avro 504's and 30 Felixstowe F.5 flying boats were also built for the American government in 1918–19.)
 Baillie’s effort was remarkable.
-Cotton for covering wings and fuselages had to be shipped in from Trois-Rivières and Sitka spruce for frames from British Columbia’s coastal forests.
-Some 2,400 workers had to be assembled, ranging from skilled woodworkers and machinists to the many women needed to stitch the cotton.
-Dictionary of Canadian Biography (https://www.biographi.ca/en/bio/baillie_frank_wilton_15E.html)

 From the London Gazette - 7 January 1918 (Supplement 366):